Recycling changes coming to Sarasota Co. customers

-Sarasota County residents will see a change to the way their recycling is collected in the new year.
+Sarasota County residents will see a change in the way their recycling is collected in the new year.

 A new large, rolling cart will replace the two blue and red bins for recycling.
 All Sarasota County residents who live in unincorporated areas will see the change, county officials say.